The Ultimate End of Lease

 By far, your kitchen will require the most cleaning effort.
 Depending on use, grease build-up can be mild to severe.
 Oven cleaning alone will take up to an hour for degreasing agents to work their magic.
 You’ll also potentially have appliances that need to be wiped down, cupboards that need to be washed, and food stains to scrub out.

-If kitchens require the most amount of cleaning effort, bathrooms are without a doubt an easy second.
+If kitchens require the most amount of cleaning effort, bathrooms are without a doubt the second.
 Most people love ignoring their bathrooms leaving soap scum, toilet stains, and hard water marks to set in.
 You’ll most likely need to use some cleaning products, so be sure to pop open a window before starting.

 If you’re lucky, your apartment might include a laundry room.
 Here’s a quick tip: Don’t forget to check the lint filter.